Orkney Snork Nie: History

 Esterhuizen had played around with the idea since the early 1980s, but the SABC rejected the proposal for five years claiming it was "in bad taste".
 The series was finally given the go-ahead in 1987, but only after it was laboriously rewritten several times, and even then the SABC held the view that very few Afrikaners would associate with the series.

 In May 1989 the first season of 13 episodes was finally broadcast.
-It was received extremely well, and led to three more seasons, the second being broadcast from August 1990 and the third one starting in April 1992 with season 4 starting in March of 1993.
+It was received extremely well, and led to three more seasons, the second being broadcast from August 1990 and the third one starting in April 1992 with season 4 starting in March 1993.

 The success of the TV series, which occupied a top ten spot on ratings for most of its run and held the number one spot for weeks on end, lead to two movies also being produced.
 Both were extremely successful at the South African box office.